rikardbq/GettingStartedWSL/README.md

 ### With Docker

 - You can run mongo db as a docker container and exposing the port used by mongo in the docker container to the host system to make it accessible as if it was running normally on your system.
+- `docker run --name local-mongo -d -p 27017:27017 -v ~/data/mongo:/data/db mongo:latest`
+- The above command will run a docker container with the name `local-mongo` in daemon mode with the port-mappings `27017` from the docker container to `27017` on the host system, i.e your windows machine.
+Lastly it will map the data folder from the docker container to your system so that the data is not cleared on each run.
+- To start the local mongo server you can then run `docker start local-mongo`

 ### Regular install

+- TODO

+# Set up Redis

+### With Docker

+- You can run redis db as a docker container and exposing the port used by redis in the docker container to the host system to make it accessible as if it was running normally on your system.
+- `docker run --name local-redis -d -p 6379:6379 -v ~/data/redis:/data redis:latest redis-server`
+- The above command will run a docker container with the name `local-mongo` in daemon mode with the port-mappings `6379` from the docker container to `6379` on the host system, i.e your windows machine.
+Lastly it will map the data folder from the docker container to your system so that the data is not cleared on each run.
+- To start the local redis server you can then run `docker start local-redis`

+## Regular install

+- TODO